How to Stick to New Year’s Resolutions: Hit Your Goals in 2022 By Building Sustainable Habits

 A trap many people fall into is the concept of strictly and rigidly planning habits.
 “I will work out at 9:00”, “at 10:00 I will do the dishes”, “at 10:30 I must walk the dog”, and so on, you get the idea.
 While this strict time-based behaviour system might work for some in the short term, in the longer term it is counter-productive for building habitual behaviours.
 The perfectionist and rule-oriented aspect of our brains makes this rigid approach a minefield for building routines; anyone who has had a “one bite of a cake and scrapped the diet until Monday” experience will know what I mean.
 Plus, our brains don’t generate behaviours based on time, but rather on our state.
 By understanding our natural body states, we can know when to do certain behaviours to increase the likelihood of success.
 For example, in the period from getting up to 8 hours after waking, our bodies are in a state in which we are primed for action.
 Pumped with elevated levels of Norepinephrine and Dopamine, our brains and bodies are action and focus oriented.
 During this window we are equipped with the ammunition to take on the most difficult behaviours or actions needing the most motivation; schedule habits you find most difficult to motivate yourself for in this window.

 The second phase of the day, between 9 and 14 hours after waking, our neurotransmitters shift again.
 This time, the levels of dopamine and norepinephrine start to drop off, replaced with elevated levels of serotonin leading to a much more mellow and relaxed neural state.
-Our ability to overcome resistance is diminished and our natural alertness and focus has dropped.
+Our ability to overcome resistance is diminished, and our natural alertness and focus has dropped.
 In this window, the best habits to prioritise are the ones that match this state and require less mental effort or motivation to perform.
 Think habits we may already have but want to make more consistent, or maybe new behaviours that engage in a similar mellow and relaxed theme, such as walks, reading, meditation or stretching.

 So, rather than scheduling behaviours to a specific time, schedule your habits to during the right window to leverage your brain state to massively enhance the likelihood of success.